Helix Bridge: Permanent works

 A mobile gantry crane was positioned on the temporary bridge to lift elements into place.
 Erection started from the North Abutment starting with the horizontal prefabricated segments (av.
 11m long).
 Then the horizontal deck components were bolted on, and then cross members, hoop members, tension rods, and other loose members were installed working upwards from deck level.

 The helices and their struts were installed.
 The individual elements of the helices being welded on the entire span had been erected.
 These crucial connections were very closely supervised and controlled to ensure the properties of the duplex steel were maintained.
 Finally a passivation process removed any surface iron compounds which are a potential source of corrosion.

 In popular culture

-The bridge is featured in HBO series Westworld, as part of the third season.
+The bridge is featured in the HBO series Westworld, as part of its third season.

-It is featured in the 2019 video game Mario Kart Tour as part of the Singapore Speedway 2 racecourse.
+It is featured in Mario Kart Tour and Mario Kart 8 Deluxe as part of the Singapore Speedway course.